 - Official high school transcript from the Department of Education or equivalency certificate.

-- Certified copy of Level II grades and Level III Term 1 results (for current high school students).
+- Certified copy of Level II (Grade 11) marks and Level III (Grade 12) first term results (for current high school students).

 - Official transcript of all post-secondary courses/programs (if applicable).